Mpox: What You Need to Know

 In Singapore

-As of 27 July 2024, there were 10 cases of mpox detected in Singapore, while there were 32 cases in 2023, with the Ministry of Health (MOH) confirming that all cases in Singapore have been of the milder clade II strain.
+As of October 2024, there were 16 cases of mpox detected compared to 21 cases in 2023, with the Ministry of Health (MOH) confirming that all cases in Singapore have been of the milder Clade II strain.

 MOH added the immediate public health risk to the country is low and that precautionary measures are in place.